FinweLtd/doc-livesync-all/docs/user_guide/introduction.md

 To assist a particular audience member who needs help, each device is given an ID.
 We call it the device's **LiveSYNC name**.
 Once connected, this name appears in the control device.
 It is shown over a mirrored view from that particular device.

 Thus, on each device, one must configure a few things.
-Whether it is the director's device or an audience device.
+Whether it is the director's device (director mode) or an audience device (audience mode).
 The name used for identification.
 Which connection method to use (e.g. Bluetooth or GlobalSYNC).
 Which channel number to join.
 These are typically pre-configured before a presentation.
 A new channel can be reserved and taken in use also spontaneously.
 Created configuration is called **channel configuration**.
 A device can have multiple channel configurations, but it can join only one channel at a time.

 When a configured channel is selected from the app's home screen, a viewing device moves to **lobby** screen.
 It will wait there until a connection to the control device is established.
 The control device will move to the **director's workspace**.
 That consists of multiple tabs.
 For example, the **mosaic** tab allows observing mirrored views from all connected devices.
 The **player** tab is used for controlling the presentation.
 Changing content, controlling video playback, adding points-of-interest, etc.

 These concepts will become more familiar in the next chapters.
 You don't need to memorize the terms or their exact meaning to be able to use the app.
 They are presented only to help you understand how the software works.
 Also, to make it clear what we mean by these terms.
 They appear frequently in the documentation.
 And, to make it easier to understand why certain things are asked during the setup phase.

-### Understanding view mirroring
+### Understanding View Mirroring

 The ability to mirror a view is very central in LiveSYNC.
 You might be wondering how does it actually work, and what is possible with LiveSYNC and what is not.
 Next, we will discuss this further.